 Step 8.
 Launch Photos and run the repair tool again.

 Step 9.
 The repair app will repair your library eliminating inconsistencies and discrepancies.

-Found in the Utilities folder, the Mac Disk Utility is essentially a first aid feature is used to check whether a disk is damaged and to initiate a repair.
+Found in the utility folder, the Mac Disk Utility is essentially the first-aid feature is used to check whether a disk is damaged and to initiate a repair.
 It can also be beneficial when dealing with a corrupt Photos library.